boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 A meaningful result, but not the one I wanted.
 Turns out that at this small level of nested looping there is no performance to be gained here.
 In fact in this case the opposite occurred and it actually ran slower.
 This was especially annoying because any gains here could have been applied universally and would have really helped speed up the hot methods.

-Another thought was to do what the complexity check does in the checking for open matchs (it finds open comments, strings etc..) and build a small list of the first bytes for each lookup and then loop that to see if we should process any further.
+Another thought was to do what the complexity check does in the checking for open matches (it finds open comments, strings etc..) and build a small list of the first bytes for each lookup and then loop that to see if we should process any further.
 As mentioned the complexity check does this and as such it was a fairly simple thing to add, since similar code already existed.
 Another benchmark later.

 ```
 github.com/boyter/scc/processor.checkForMatchMultiOpen (15.15%, 0.75s) "with byte check"
 github.com/boyter/scc/processor.checkForMatchMultiOpen (12.97%, 0.62s) "without byte check"
 ```

-Alas because the number of bytes to check here is generally too small to make it worthwhile, it ends up doing more work as a result and this does not save any time, and in fact slows down the processing.
+Alas the number of bytes to check here is generally too small to make it worthwhile, it ends up doing more work as a result and this does not save any time but actually slows down processing.

 At this point I was running out of ideas.